Blog >

 Before

 For years, traffic was the scoreboard.
-You published content.
-People searched.
-They clicked.
-They landed on your site.
+You published content which people searched and clicked and landed on your site.

 What changed

 Discovery moved away from websites.
 Google shows the answer directly in search.
-People get answers in social feeds, email, or AI assistants and… don’t click.
+People also get answers in social feeds, emails, or AI assistants and… don’t click.

 As FT Strategies’ Future of Discovery research shows: visibility still exists but clicks don’t automatically follow.